What is an oophorectomy?

-- Preventative surgery for patients with a high risk of cancer of the breast or ovaries.
+- Preventative surgery for people at a higher risk of breast and ovarian cancer.

-- A condition known as torsion of the ovary.
-This condition happens when the ovary twists around the blood supply, causing severe pain.
+- Ovarian torsion.
+This happens when your ovary twists around its blood supply, causing severe pain.

 - An infection of the ovary or the area around it, also known as pelvic inflammatory disease (PID) or a tubo-ovarian abscess (TOA).

 You won’t be able to get pregnant naturally if both of your ovaries and fallopian tubes are removed.
 If your uterus remains, you can carry a pregnancy using technologies like IVF (in vitro fertilization).
 These are important factors to consider if you have a strong desire for children.
 There may be ways you can preserve your fertility before the procedure.
 For example, some people can freeze their eggs.
 Your healthcare provider may recommend you discuss your options with a fertility specialist.